Bachelor of General Studies (BGS): Financial Aid for Independent Study Courses

 - Be formally admitted into the Bachelor of General Studies (BGS) Program.
 Before formal admittance, ST DEV 100 must be completed at your own expense.
 After you have successfully completed ST DEV 100, and are subsequently officially admitted to the BGS program, you may apply for federal financial aid.

-- Complete all courses for which financial aid is received by August 31 (at the end of the academic year for which you received aid).
-Any courses not completed by this date will receive a failing grade.
+- Request the final in all courses for which financial aid is received by August 31 (at the end of the academic year for which you received aid).
+Any finals not requested by this date will receive a failing grade for the course.

 How Much Pell Grant Will I Receive?